Hanokos/Hans_roliga_python_koder/CSV_files/README.txt

-Here i put zipped csv files you can try with the codes that require a CSV files.
-CSV files is basically a excel file.
+Here I put zipped CSV files you can try with the codes that require a CSV file.
+CSV files are Excel files.
+So, just unzip the files to make them work with the codes